Additional teaching activities are being organized in various forms to meet the needs of learners.

 Do online tutors need to register a business?

-Article 6, Circular 29/2024 stipulates that organizations and individuals opening extra classes outside of schools that collect fees from students must register their business to be subject to management under the provisions of the Law on Enterprises.
+Article 6 of Circular 29/2024 stipulates that organizations and individuals opening extra classes outside of school and collecting fees from students must register their business to be subject to management according to the provisions of the Law on Enterprises.

 In addition, Article 3 of Decree 39/2007/ND-CP stipulates that entities not required to register for business include individuals performing the following commercial activities: